 The “Spirit of Christmas” display is not limited to the popular section of Regent Street from Oxford Street to Piccadilly Circus.
 It actually continues on Regent Street past Piccadilly Circus and on Piccadilly as well.

-If you plan to visit Regent Street, head down to Piccadilly Circus to see the display with less people around.
-The angels still hang above the streets, sparkling throughout the night, but there are less people on the other side streets and on this part of Regent Street.
+If you plan to visit Regent Street, head down to Piccadilly Circus to see the display with smaller crowds of people around.
+The angels still hang above the streets, sparkling throughout the night, but there are fewer people on the other side streets and on this part of Regent Street.

 If you want a picture with the angels above you, this area might work better for you during the crowded evening hours.
-The crowds stick mostly to the main section of Regent Street, so the area past Piccadilly Circus is mostly empty.
+The crowds stick mostly to the main section of Regent Street and Oxford Street, so the area past Piccadilly Circus is mostly empty.